crlngn/flash-rolls-5e/SITUATIONAL_BONUSES.md

 This dual approach ensures:
 - The `bonus` property is set for direct roll execution
+- The `config.situational` property enables the dialog field
-- The `rolls[0].data.situational` is set for the dialog to display the value
+- The `rolls[0].data.situational` is set for dialogs that need it

 ### 3. Roll Request Flow